lolo101/px1800kbd/README.md

-# Linux Microdia Keyboard Chipset Driver #
+# Linux Microdia Keyboard Chipset Driver

 For Chipset `0x0c45`:`0x7603`
-The kernel reports the chipset as `SONiX USB Keyboard`
+The kernel reports the chipset as `Microdia`

 Written for the Perixx PX-1800 USB Keyboard.
 This software is forked from Colin Svingen's Azio L70 USB Keyboard driver that can be found at https://bitbucket.org/Swoogan/aziokbd

-> NOTE: Makefile and instructions are only tested on Ubuntu, however they are known to work on Debian.
+**NOTE: Makefile and instructions have been tested on Debian and Arch Linux.**

-# Installation ##
+# Installation

 First, make sure to have all the required packages to download and build the module: